SteamShon/bmt/README.md

 # Benchmark
 Benchmark script for Titan and S2Graph

-## Test Environment
-To be fair, we use same HBase cluster(5 region server) both for S2Graph and Titan.
-For Rest server, we will run one server for each.

 ## Test Data
 To make fair comparison between two solution, we will use following synthetic matrix data.